runarberg/markdown-it-mathblock/README.md

   }
   ```
 - **`customElement`**: If you want to specify which custom element to
   render into, this is a convenience option to do so.
+Accepts a pair of
-The default is:
+  `["tag-name", { attribute: "value" }]` The default is:
   ```js
   {
     customElement: ["math-up", { display: "block" }],